 One of the biggest challenges in supply chain management is predicting and choosing the right delivery route.
 What looks good on paper, may not work in real-time due to a number of issues.

-This is where big data and Internet of Things lends an enormous helping hand.
+This is where big data and the Internet of Things lend an enormous helping hand.
 It helps in optimizing delivery routes to provide for quick delivery at the lowest costs possible.
 GPS technology for drivers, when combined with real-time data from various information feeds, makes logistics management efficient and highly optimized like never before.

-Drivers can take advantage of traffic patterns in choosing the best routes, reducing fuel consumption, improving efficiency and lowering the overall costs.
+Drivers can take advantage of traffic patterns in choosing the best routes, reducing fuel consumption, improving efficiency, and lowering the overall costs.